F5Networks/f5-openstack-hot/supported/templates/standalone/nnic/README.md

 ## Introduction

-This solution uses a Heat Orchestration Template to launch a nNIC (multi NIC) deployment of a BIG-IP VE in an Openstack Private Cloud.
-In a nNIC implementation, one interface is for management and data-plane traffic from the Internet, and the user-provided NIC count determines the number of additional NICs.
+This solution uses a Heat Orchestration Template to launch an nNIC (multi NIC) deployment of a BIG-IP VE in an Openstack Private Cloud.
+In a multi NIC implementation, one interface is for management and data-plane traffic from the Internet, and the NIC count you provide determines the number of additional NICs.

 The **standalone** heat orchestration template incorporates existing networks defined in Neutron.